2021 Iga Świątek tennis season: US Open series

 Following a second-round loss against Paula Badosa at the Summer Olympics, Świątek then had an early exit in Cincinnati, where she once again lost to Ons Jabeur. Świątek then entered the US Open and reached the fourth round, marking her the only player to have reached the second week of all four Grand Slam championships in the 2021 season.

 Closing tournaments

 Świątek entered the Ostrava Open as the top seed.
 She reached semifinals before losing to Maria Sakkari in straight sets.
-She subsquently lost in the fourth round match against Jeļena Ostapenko in Indian Wells.
+She subsequently lost in the fourth round match against Jeļena Ostapenko in Indian Wells.
 Nevertheless, Świątek still qualified WTA Finals for the first time in her career.

 Świątek failed to advance into the semifinals at the WTA Finals, respectively losing to Maria Sakkari in two sets and Aryna Sabalenka in three sets.
 However, she did manage to wrap up her 2021 campaign with a victory over Paula Badosa.
 She eventually finished the season as world no. 9.